-The different architectural characters, arrangements of buildings and physical separation of Upper and Lower Bygrave are distinctive features of the village, and it is important that any development recognises and reflects this.
+7.3 The different architectural characters, arrangements of buildings and physical separation of Upper and Lower Bygrave are distinctive features of the village, and it is important that any development recognises and reflects this.
 Another important characteristic is Bygrave's rural feel, and in particular the relative absence of light pollution, so new development should also avoid introducing lighting that would be intrusive.

-35 See policies SP2 and CGB2a in the North Hertfordshire Local Plan.
+&lt;sup>42 See policies SP2 and CGB2a in the new North Hertfordshire Local Plan.

-36 For a complete list see Ministry of Housing, Communities and Local Government (2019) National Planning Policy Framework.
+&lt;sup>43 For a complete list see Ministry of Housing, Communities and Local Government (2019) National Planning Policy Framework.
 The Framework requires 'very special circumstances' to be demonstrated if development which is inappropriate in the Green Belt is to be approved.

-While the Framework does allow limited 'infiling' in villages within the Green Belt, Bygrave is not classed as a 'village' in the North Hertfordshire Local Plan, so this provision does not apply.
+While the Framework does allow limited 'infilling' in villages within the Green Belt, Bygrave is not classified as a 'village' for planning purposes in the new North Hertfordshire Local Plan (or in the saved policies of the District Local Plan No.2 With Alterations), so this provision does not apply.